-The projector automatically adjusts tracking, signal synchronization and vertical and horizontal position for most computers (Auto Image does not apply to video sources).
-If you want to adjust these features manually, you must turn off Auto Image first by highlighting Auto Image in the Image menu and clicking the left or right navigation button to select "off".
+The projector automatically adjusts tracking, signal synchronization and vertical and horizontal position for most analog computers (Auto Image does not apply to video sources or digital computer sources).
+If you want to adjust these features manually, you must turn off Auto Image first by highlighting Auto Image in the Image menu and clicking the left or right mouse button to select "off".